Blood-Dawn/JournalAutomator/README.md

 The window lets you choose the base DOCX, the content folder, and where the output should be saved.
 It also collects the volume, issue, date and the page numbers used for the cover and where new articles should start.
+Additional fields let you enter a default font size, line spacing and font family.
+These settings are written to an `instructions.json` file in the selected content folder.
 Clicking **Run Update** performs the same steps as the command line script.
 ## Usage

 ```